 Thorndon Country Park is in two parts, the northern section on a gravel ridge and the southern part on clay soil lower down.
 The two parts are now linked by Old Thorndon Pastures, which is farmland that has been restored to a traditional farming landscape with small hedged fields, grazed by cattle.

 Thorndon Countryside Park offers a variety of habitats including ancient woodland, parkland, ponds, a marsh and meadow.
 There are some stunning ancient trees including Giant Oak and Hornbeam pollards, that are reminders that this was once a deer park.
 Parts of it used to be heathland, now a scarce habitat in Essex, and to restore it parts of the park, both north and south, are being grazed by goats and sheep.

 park attracts a large number of woodland birds and sees more than its fair share of passage migrants and winter visitors.
 For example, large flocks of Siskins and Redpolls often gather in the birches, and bramblings can be seen near to the centre feeding on beech mast.
 There are many butterflies to be enjoyed including the uncommon Purple and White-letter Hairstreaks.

 The park is managed by Essex County Council's Ranger Service who are returning Conifer plantations to grassland or woodland as mature trees are harvested.

-The Countryside Centre in Thorndon Park North was built just after the 1987 hurricane and fallen timber from a number of Essex Wildlife Trust nature reserves was used in its construction.
+The Nature Discovery Centre in Thorndon Park North was built just after the 1987 hurricane and fallen timber from a number of Essex Wildlife Trust nature reserves was used in its construction.
 It is the Trust's most popular centre with over 100,000 visitors per year, and provides refreshments, a gift shop, displays and interpretation.